 Uncle Jim has been an activity counselor in everything from baseball and archery, to kayaking and canoe trips.
 He loves the wide variety of choices that counselors and campers have when spending the summer at Winona.
-He was also the CIT Unit Director for two summers before becoming the Junior Unit Director for the past eight summers.
-Uncle Jim was voted best counselor in Senior and the BAT in 1991, two honors he very much appreciates.
+He was also the CIT Unit Director for two summers before becoming the Junior Unit Director.
+Uncle Jim was voted best counselor in Senior and the BAT in 1991.

-Uncle Gus has returned for his 16th summer at Winona.
+After a summer away, Uncle Gus is returning for his 17th season at Winona.
 Over his eight years as a camper, Uncle Gus spent time in each of the four units at Winona.
-After his time as a camper, he moved to the Intermediate staff where he served as a Swimming counselor for six years.
+After his time as a camper, he moved to the Intermediate staff where he served as a swimming counselor for six years.
 He then moved to the south end of camp in a new position as CIT Unit Director in 2015.

 In his free time, Uncle Gus enjoys listening to and collecting music, attending live concerts, lifeguard training, cooking, and swimming in clear waters.
 His favorite Winona tradition is Sunday Service – he loves when the entire camp gets together to celebrate the lessons learned at Winona.

-Uncle Ben “Stoney” Stonebraker has returned to Winona for his 23rd summer.
+Uncle Ben “Stoney” Stonebraker is returning to Winona for his 25th summer on the shores of Moose pond.
 Over his time, he spent nine years as a camper in all four units at Winona – dating back to his first day in Junior in 1990.
 Following his years as a camper, Uncle Stoney spent eight years on the Senior staff.
 He returned to Winona in 2011 to his current position as the Unit Director for the Counselors-In-Training.